percy/percy-selenium-java/RELEASING.md

 1. One-time setup:
     1. Install GPG and import the private signing key.
     2. Create a local file `~/.m2/settings.xml` containing our OSSRH credentials.
+    3. If you have 2-factor auth on your GitHub account, make sure you have a GitHub personal access token for authenticating on the command line over HTTPS.
 2. Run `./release.sh`.
 3. Follow the prompts to set new versions, tags, etc. The Maven release process will make tag and release commits to GitHub on your behalf.
 4. Verify that your new release has been successfully uploaded at https://oss.sonatype.org/content/repositories/releases/io/percy/